youngkin/mockvideo/README.md

 A Go development environment must be installed.
 See the [Go installation page](https://golang.org/doc/install) for details.

+A MySQL database, or a feature equivalent such as MariaDB, is required.
+From here on, the term MySQL will mean either MySQL or its feature equivalent.

-A MySQL database is required.
-It can either be run in a Docker container or from the command line as a standalone service (e.g., installed via Homebrew and started with `brew services start mysql`).
+MySQL can either be run in a Docker container or from the command line as a standalone service (e.g., installed via Homebrew and started with `brew services start mysql`).
 Perhaps the easiest way to run MySQL is in a Docker container.
 This is easily accomplished by running:

 ```
 docker run -d --name mysql -p 6603:3306 -e MYSQL_ALLOW_EMPTY_PASSWORD=yes mysql:latest